hazelcast/hazelcast-jet-contrib/hazelcast-jet-spring-boot-starter/README.md

 * `hazelcast-client.yaml`, `hazelcast-client.yml` or
 `hazelcast-client.xml` in the working directory or at the root of the classpath. (a Jet client will be created).
+* If none of the above conditions are matched, a Jet member will be created using the default configuration file from Hazelcast Jet distribution (`hazelcast-jet-default.yaml`).

 Hazelcast Jet Spring Boot Starter is compatible with Spring Boot 2.0.0 and above.